Biffy Clyro

 Biffy Clyro are a Scottish rock band formed in Kilmarnock, in 1995.
 The band is composed of Simon Neil (lead vocals, guitar) and twin brothers James (bass, backing vocals) and Ben Johnston (drums, backing vocals).
-During live performances, the trio are joined by longtime touring members Mike Vennart (guitar, backing vocals) and Richard "Gambler" Ingram (keyboards, guitar).
+During live performances, the trio are joined by longtime touring musicians Mike Vennart (guitar, backing vocals) and Richard "Gambler" Ingram (keyboards, guitar), both former members of the band Oceansize.
 Currently signed to 14th Floor Records, they have released ten studio albums.
-Following their first three albums, the band expanded their following significantly in 2007 with the release of their fourth album Puzzle, which peaked at No. 2 on the UK Albums Chart and was awarded a Platinum certification by the BPI.
+Following their first three albums, the band expanded their following significantly in 2007 with the release of their fourth album Puzzle, which peaked at No. 2 on the UK Albums Chart and was awarded a Platinum certification by the British Phonographic Industry (BPI).

 Their fifth album, Only Revolutions (2009) reached number three in the United Kingdom, and went Gold within days of its release before achieving double-platinum status in August 2011.
 The album also received a Mercury Music Prize nomination.
 Only Revolutions included the commercially successful singles "Mountains", "That Golden Rule", and "Many of Horror", all of which reached the UK Top Ten.
 The latter reached No. 8 on the UK Singles Chart after The X Factor 2010 winner, Matt Cardle covered the song, and became the UK number one Christmas single for the year 2010.
 In 2011, the band was nominated for the Brit Awards for Best British Group.

 At the 2013 NME Awards, they received the award for Best British Band.
 Their sixth studio album, the double album Opposites was released in 2013, and was their first album to reach number one in the United Kingdom, and their second to reach number one in Scotland.
 Their most recent album Futique was released in September 2025.